getodk/governance/TSC2/README.md

 - [Public Governance Page with TSC Members & Photos](https://opendatakit.org/community/governance/)
 - [Meeting Facilitator Checklist](#meeting-facilitator-checklist)

-For more details on the TSC's responsibilities, see the [TSC governance](https://github.com/lognaturel/governance/blob/master/TECHNICAL-STEERING-COMMITTEE.md) approved on Nov 7, 2017.
+As a starting point, the ODK 2 TSC adopted the responsibilities defined for the ODK 1 TSC.
+The intention is to adapt these responsibilities where appropriate for the ODK 2 project.
+For details, see the [TSC governance](https://github.com/opendatakit/governance/blob/master/TECHNICAL-STEERING-COMMITTEE.md).

 ## Communications
 The TSC engages in various sorts of communication with different audiences.
 Is it important to understand which communication channel is appropriate for which message.